Two people standing side-by-side

 Psychoanalytic theory holds that projection is a defensive mechanism that occurs when an individual is unable to confront or express their own feelings or thoughts.
 In other words, projection is a way of displacing or externalizing one’s emotions in order to avoid their discomfort.
 The roots of projection often lie in past experiences, such as childhood trauma or unhealthy relationships, and can be reinforced over many years of reinforcement.

-See also How to Mount Tv in Office
+See also How to Mount a 19 Inch Tv

 In a relationship, projection may manifest as accusations, blame, or criticism aimed at a partner, often in response to feelings of vulnerability or insecurity.
 For example, an individual who has been abandoned or betrayed in the past may project a fear of abandonment onto their current partner, leading them to become overly clingy or suspicious.